slowernews/wisdom-tldr/README.md

 > *'All truly great thoughts are conceived by walking.' -- Nietzsche*

 > *'Too busy pretending I'm occupied.'*

-> *'Work until your idols become your rivals.'*

-> *'Work hard in silence.
-Let your silence be your noise.'*

 ===
 ###On science and religion